 The StudierendenGesellschaft has been a co-owner of Witten/Herdecke University since 2001.
 An absolute novelty in Germany: a university that is partly owned by its students!
 Currently, the shares held by the SG are 7.6%.

-For our everyday student life, this means that we are not only involved in university politics in the academic bodies (e.g. senate, faculty councils), but can also bring our concerns to the highest commercial level, the shareholders’ meeting, via the SG.
+For our everyday student life, this means that we can bring our concerns to the highest commercial level, the shareholders’ meeting, via the SG.

 In order to fulfil our role as the voice of the students and as co-owner of the university in a meaningful way, we need you – and your opinion!
 Because: Like every non-profit association, the SG lives from its members, who fill the organisation with life and contribute their concerns.
 Together we can tackle the university issues that concern you and thus help shape our study conditions in the long term.